iaine/app_histories/docs/howto/app_language.md

 ![All languages for an app ](../assets/meituan_language_country.png)

-This provides a nice broad view of the territry.
-The data can be broken down further.
+This provides a nice broad view of the territory and the data can be broken down further.
 In this case, I broke it down by major version number of the app as extracted while reading the permission from the manifests.

 ![A Composite Image of Versions of an App with its languages](../assets/composite.jpg)